marcoaobatista/acm-website/README.md

 to imgur blocking local requests by default, so keep that in mind when making changes.

+**CORS-related error:** If you are running `lambda-serve` and viewing `dist/index.html` locally, you might run into an error that disallows you from sending a request to the local web server.
+This is simply a security measure placed by the browser, and a way to get around it is by using Chrome with security features disabled (https://www.thepolyglotdeveloper.com/2014/08/bypass-cors-errors-testing-apis-locally/)

 ### Things you should know

 #### Frontend